Jeannie & Jimmy Cheatham And

 Alto sax great Hank Crawford and the extraordinary trumpeter Snooky Young play on several cuts on "Blues and the Boogie Masters."

 "Luv" was voted Blues Album of the Year in Down Beat's 1991 Critics' Poll, and "Basket Full of Blues" was named on Jazzscene of Oregon Critics' Poll of 1992.
 They also won the JazzTimes 1990 Critics' Poll Blues Group award.
-In 1991, the hand appeared on "Club Date," a PBS television program that is still being aired across the United States.
+In 1991, the band appeared on "Club Date," a PBS television program that is still being aired across the United States.

 The band delighted Johnny Carson when they appeared on "The Tonight Show" that closed the 1988 series.
 Jeannie has been nominated in 1988 and 1993 by the W.C.
 Handy Blues Music Awards for Traditional Female Artist of the Year.
 In 1989, "Back to the Neighborhood" was nominated for a Handy Award.
 Her and Jimmy's song ''Blues Like Jay McShann" was nominated by the W.C.
 Handy Blues Music Award Committee for Song of the Year in 1992.